 |Arrest without a conviction||Immediately after dismissal or acquittal|

 * For possession of controlled substance, the convicted individual must abide by parole obligations and be declared rehabilitated for the court to seal the record.

 In cases where juveniles are involved, the records may be sealed once the convicted minors turned 21 years of age.
 However, for felony offenses, the defendant has to reach the age of 30 before filing a petition to the court to seal the juvenile record.

 Committing a crime is a serious issue but it does not have to stop there.
 If you or someone you know wants to have a record sealing, don’t hesitate to ask a Las Vegas criminal defense lawyer for assistance.
 Ross Goodman is a trained attorney who will efficiently assist you n sealing your record and restoring your rights.

-Ross Goodman knows holds a dynamic defense practice in Nevada.
+Ross Goodman knows holds a dynamic defense practice in Nevada, especially for Nevada Criminal Records.
 He is available to assist individuals who are aiming to have their records secured and sealed as long as their violations are suitable for sealing and the appropriate time has been attained.
 Ross Goodman’s law office represents the interest of clients throughout Las Vegas including areas nearby.
 For your questions regarding record sealing, you may contact Ross Goodman for an immediate action.